papum20/unibo__projects__Pippos-adventures/README.md

 ### Possible issues

-*   if the terminal window is too small, a `Segmentation fault` error will occur: try to enlarge it
+*   if the terminal window is too small, you may not be able to see the game properly, or a `Segmentation fault` error may occur (although it probably got fixed lately): try to enlarge it
+*	using `ncurses`, colors only depend on your own terminal :
+	*	if you can't see them, ensure they are supported, or try to change terminal
+	*	if they look strange or the game isn't clearly visible...
+I don't know how to change them, but it's your terminal's fault, so do a research on how to change them

 ## Extra